sangeetha-murugesan-sda9/ToDolist_final/README.md

 (list of tasks) from text file.The size() method will return the size of the list and getList() will return the list of tasks stored.*

-*Data.TodoItem.java has constructor with parameters for initializing the title,due date,time,location,status, project category.It has the getter and setter methods for list of tasks.The comparableStuff.DateComparable.java contains compare(Data.TodoItem o1, Data.TodoItem o2) for sorting the list of tasks by date.*
+*The Data.TodoItem.java has constructor with parameters for initializing the title,due date,time,location,status, project category.It has the getter and setter methods for list of tasks.*

-*The comparableStuff.LocationComparable.java contains compare(Data.TodoItem o1, Data.TodoItem o2) for sorting
-the list of tasks by location.
-The comparableStuff.ProjectComparable.java contains compare(Data.TodoItem o1,
-Data.TodoItem o2)for sorting the list of tasks by Project category.
-The comparableStuff.StatusComparable.java contains
-compare(Data.TodoItem o1, Data.TodoItem o2) for sorting the list of tasks by status.
-The comparableStuff.TimeComparable.java contains compare(Data.TodoItem o1, Data.TodoItem o2) for sorting the list of
+*The comparableStuff.ItemComparable.java contains switch case for sorting the list of tasks by location,title,project category,status,time,date with compare(Data.TodoItem o1, Data.TodoItem o2)  for sorting the list of tasks by date.*
-tasks by time.
-The comparableStuff.TitleComparable.java contains compare(Data.TodoItem o1, Data.TodoItem o2) for sorting
-the list of tasks by title.*

-*The Main.Mainc.java has main() which contains switch case for listing the Menu items.*
+*The Main.Mainc.java has main() which contains switch case for listing the Menu items and calls the particular function to perform based on the choice selected by the user*

-*Data.Caller has methods that are to be called by the main method.Tha method addInMain() will get the input task from the user and call Add(title,date,time, location,status,String category) for add the task in to list.The method removeItemInMain() get index of remove item as input from user and call removeItem(indexNumber) to remove the task based on the index.The removeAllTasksInMain() will get confirmation from user whether he/she wants to delete all tasks and
+*The Data.Caller.java has methods that are to be called by the main method.Tha method addInMain() will get the input task from the user and call Add(title,date,time, location,status,String category) for add the task in to list.The method removeItemInMain() get index of remove item as input from user and call removeItem(indexNumber) to remove the task based on the index.The removeAllTasksInMain() will get confirmation from user whether he/she wants to delete all tasks and